microsoft/FluidFramework/docs/content/docs/get-started/examples.md

 menuPosition: 4
 ---

-We've included several example apps in a [GitHub](https://github.com/microsoft/FluidExamples) repo to demonstrate both the power and simplicity of Fluid.
+We've included several example apps in a [GitHub repository](https://github.com/microsoft/FluidExamples) to demonstrate both the power and simplicity of Fluid.
 Use these to learn and kickstart your own projects.

 ## Draft.js